What Is Bill of Materials (BOM)?

 - It also helps to identify wasteful items that can be avoided.

-- It helps in better decision making whether to manufacture or buy it.
+- BOM helps in better decision-making whether to manufacture or buy it.

 - It makes the manufacturing process a little cost-effective.

-- BOM ensures that overhaul all the components are considered.
+- BOM ensures that an overhaul all the components are considered.

-This has been a guide to What is Bill of Materials (BOM) & its Definition.
-Here we discuss the structure of bill of materials and elements along with types and examples and reasons why the BOM is crucial.
-You can learn more about from the following articles –
+This article has been a guide to what is Bill of Materials (BOM).
+We explain the concept along with examples, template, types, vs bill of quantities (BOQ), and uses.
+You can learn more about it from the following articles –